akasamq/akasa/README.md

 Akasa will have an enterprise edition.
 In this edition, it provides:

-- [x] Webassembly based Rule Engine
+- [x] WebAssembly based Rule Engine
   * can run very complex logic (such as [TensorFlow][tensorflow])
   * very high performance compare to scripting language
   * hot reload